makotot/nextjs-server-actions-highlighter/README.md

-# Next.js Server Actions Highlighter (VS Code Extension)
+# Next.js Server Actions Highlighter

 > A VS Code extension that visualizes the “definitions” and “call sites” of Server Actions (`'use server'`) to help you understand them quickly in the editor.